 The Path Forward

 Respectful Exits is committed to changing employer practices to insure a fairer future for all aging workers.
 Alone we cannot resist these powerful trends.
 Together, we can raise our voices and take collective action to restore extended careers and respectful paths to a better retirement.
 Acting nationally and locally on our Longevity Agenda, we can:

-- Extend productive working years and individual income;
+- Extend productive working years and resulting income;

-- Enhance the time and ability to contribute to 401k and other pensions;
+- Enhance the ability to contribute to 401k and other pensions;

-- Enable the continued engagement and satisfaction that work provides;
+- Enable years of continued engagement and satisfaction;

 - Encourage robust knowledge sharing and mentoring;

 - Allow gradual retirement on a healthy, affordable path.